grafana/google-sheets-datasource/docs/sources/setup/configure.md

 - [API key](#authenticate-with-an-api-key): offers simpler configuration, but requires spreadsheets to be public.
 - [GCE Default Service Account](#authenticate-with-the-default-gce-service-account) automatically retrieves default credentials.
 Requires Grafana to be running on a Google Compute Engine virtual machine.

+Depending on your authentication type, you may need to configure appropriate permissions on your spreadsheets, refer to the [sharing](#sharing) section for more guidance.

-## Authenticate with a service account JWT
+### Authenticate with a service account JWT

 If you want to access private spreadsheets, you must use a service account authentication.
 A Google service account belongs to a project within an account or organization instead of to an individual end user.
 The application, in this case Grafana, calls Google APIs on behalf of the service account, so users aren't directly involved.